VDA5050/VDA5050/VDA5050_EN.md

 ![Figure 21 Visualization of request state transitions](./assets/request_state_transitions.png)
 >Figure 21 - Request lifecycle: request states and logic of possible transitions.

 A request is always initiated by the mobile robot and communicated as part of the state message.
-The fleet control evaluates the request and returns its decision via the response topic.
+The fleet control evaluates the request and returns its decision via the `responses` topic.

 Each request is represented on the mobile robot by a request object (e.g. zoneRequest) which is included in the state message.
 The request object shall contain at minimum: